Maximally stretched laminations on geometrically finite hyperbolic manifolds: Converging fundamental domains

 Let us prove Claim~\ref{cla:ccopen} (note that the projection of $\Delta$ to $M:=j(\Gamma_0)\backslash\HH^n$ will automatically contain the convex core).
-The idea is to use a classical construction, the hyperbolic \emph{Delaunay decomposition} (an analogue of the Euclidean Delaunay decomposition of \cite{del34}), and make sure that it is finite \emph{modulo} $j(\Gamma_0)$.
+The idea is to use a classical construction, the hyperbolic \emph{Delaunay decomposition} (an analogue of the Euclidean Delaunay decomposition of \cite{del34}), and make sure that it is finite modulo $j(\Gamma_0)$.
 Let $N\subset\HH^n$ be the preimage of the convex core of $M=j(\Gamma_0)\backslash\HH^n$ and let $\mathcal{N}$ be the uniform $1$-neighborhood of~$N$.
-For $R\geq 0$, we call $R$-\emph{hyperball} of~$\HH^n$ any convex region of~$\HH^n$ bordered by a connected hypersurface at constant distance~$R$ from a hyperplane.
+For $R\geq 0$, we call $R$-\emph{hyperball} of~$\HH^n$ any convex region of~$\HH^n$ bounded by a connected hypersurface at constant distance~$R$ from a hyperplane.
 Since $N$ is the intersection of all half-spaces containing $N$, we see that $\mathcal{N}$ is the intersection of all $1$-hyperballs containing~$\mathcal{N}$.
-There exists $\alpha>0$ such that whenever points $p,q$ of a $1$-hyperball are distance $\geq 1$ apart, the ball of radius~$\alpha$ centered at the midpoint of $[p,q]$ is also contained in the $1$-hyperball.
+By the strict convexity of the distance function in~$\HH^n$, there exists $\alpha>0$ such that whenever points $p,q$ of a $1$-hyperball are distance $\geq 1$ apart, the ball of radius~$\alpha$ centered at the midpoint of $[p,q]$ is also contained in the $1$-hyperball.
 Therefore, whenever $p,q\in\mathcal{N}$ are distance $\geq 1$ apart, the ball of radius~$\alpha$ centered at the midpoint of $[p,q]$ is also contained in~$\mathcal{N}$.

-Let $X$ be a $j(\Gamma_0)$-invariant subset of~$\mathcal{N}$ that is finite \emph{modulo} $j(\Gamma_0)$ and intersects every ball of radius $\geq \alpha/2$ centered at a point of~$\mathcal{N}$.
-We view $X$ as a subset of~$\R^{n+1}$ \emph{via} the embedding of~$\HH^n$ as the upper hyperboloid~sheet
+Let $X$ be a $j(\Gamma_0)$-invariant subset of~$\mathcal{N}$ that is finite modulo $j(\Gamma_0)$ and intersects every ball of radius $\geq \alpha/2$ centered at a point of~$\mathcal{N}$.
+We view $X$ as a subset of~$\R^{n+1}$ via the embedding of~$\HH^n$ as the upper hyperboloid~sheet